reborg/csdb/README.md

 ## Configuration

-CSDB will guess shape and relationships between the CSV files in a folder.
-This might not be sufficient if the files have very different extensions, formats or header names.
+CSDB will try to guess shape and relationships between the CSV files in a folder, a common case if the files are exported from a working database.
+However, this might not be sufficient if the files have very different extensions, formats or header names.
+In this case you need to provide CSDB with some relevant configuration data.

 ## Large CSV perftest